Ravend-Biacala/CASE/2nd_year/software_testing/notes.md

 Q1. what is testing?
 * Testing is a controlled exercise which involves an object under test, definition of the environment, definition of the inputs and definition of the expected outputs.
     * the systematic exploration of component system with the main aim finding and reporting defects.
+* Static Testing
+    * Testing without executing the program - “potential” faults, that is, problems that could lead to faults when the program is modified
+* Dynamic Testing
+    * Testing by executing the program with real inputs - Includes various techniques but requires the coding stage to be completed.

 Q2.
 Making use of a diagram, outline a typical software system decomposition, clearly indicating where different types of software testing are undertaken.